 The dietetics profession will start requiring a Master’s degree in order to be eligible to sit for the RD exam as of 2024.
 In preparation for this major change, the internship has started partnering with The University of Alabama to offer a MS in Human Nutrition.
 Although optional at this time, the internship will be transitioning over the next four years to a Future Graduate Program requiring all interns to obtain their MS degree.

-Several changes have been made to the 2020-2021 program schedule due to the pandemic.
-This year, the program formally starts in mid-October with a virtual program orientation and ends in early May.
-Program hour requirements have decreased from 1200 to 1000 hours, which is supported by ACEND.
-All interns will start in the clinical rotation.
+This year, the program formally starts the last week in August with a virtual program orientation and ends in early May.
+Interns will receive 1200+ hours of supervised practice and simulated experiences.
+Interns will start in either their clinical or community rotation.
 Policies have been developed to help guide preceptors regarding program hours and time off for the interns.

 READ THE PROGRAM HOURS POLICY